richtwin567/sweetbs-php/persistence/README.rst

 The files are:

-- ``models.js`` - The classes used to define the models for the database.
+- ``documentss.js`` - The classes used to define the documentss for the database.